toolbits/OscIPLookup/README.md

 # OscIPLookup
-Auto IP lookup class for Processing.
+Auto IP lookup class for Processing and ESP8266.

 It uses UDP broadcast packet internally.
-Tested on Processing 3 + oscP5 0.9.9.
+Tested on Processing 3 + oscP5 0.9.9 and ESP8266 + Arduino 1.6